honeycombio/beeline-nodejs/README.md

 # Honeycomb NodeJS Magic

-An experimental onramp to getting your data into [Honeycomb](https://honeycomb.io) as quickly as possible.
-With zero custom instrumentation required([1](#footnotes)).
+This package instruments your Express/NodeJS application for use with [Honeycomb](https://honeycomb.io).
+Slice and dice requests by endpoint, status, or even User ID, with zero custom instrumentation required([1](#footnotes)).

-Requires Node 8+.
+Requires Node 8+ and Express for best results.
+Sign up for a [Honeycomb trial](https://ui.honeycomb.io/signup) to obtain a Write Key before starting.

-# Full Magic
+# Installation (Quick)

-If you've got a nodejs `express` app, you can get request-level instrumentation of express and other packages you use, magically.
+If you've got a NodeJS `express` app, you can get request-level instrumentation of Express and other packages you use, magically.

 Start by installing this package: